 Recent graduates may wish to supplement their academic letters of recommendation with a professional letter or two highlighting intellectual or other characteristics demonstrated during a job or internship.
 It does not have to be from your current or most recent job.

 For each law school you apply to, you will need to check how many letters of recommendation they will accept.
 If a law school limits you to 2 letters only, then the question of how many of those letters should be academic becomes more complicated.
-The Center for Pre-Law Advising reached out to law schools that only accept a maximum of two letters in 2023 and created a spreadsheet detailing which type of letters they indicated a preference for.
+In most cases, law schools who accept only 2 letters would prefer at least one of the recommenders to be academic, and for you to submit whichever letter is strongest as the second letter.

 You may also decide to hold on to an additional nonacademic letter of recommendation in case you are waitlisted, and submit it along with a letter of continued interest.